-Nigel’s second “life-changing helper” is the Philips Lifeline medical alert service.
+Nigel’s second “life-changing helper” is the Lifeline’s mobile medical alert service.

 “The wireless service is perfect for someone like me who has a chronic illness.
 It lets me stay independent safely and it’s so wonderful not to have to worry about how I would get help if I have another unnoticed seizure.
 And I like that it’s waterproof so I can wear it in the shower.”

 Nigel recommends the Lifeline service strongly for anyone who is managing a chronic condition where help might be required quickly.
 “Lifeline makes everything worry-free.
 It’s really reassuring to know that someone is always there.”

 Nigel’s indomitable spirit and enthusiasm for life are inspiring.
 “I have two choices: I can sit at home, do nothing and deteriorate at a much faster rate or I can choose to keep moving full steam ahead with the help of the tools available to me.
 I am choosing to keep moving ahead!”

 Here are 5 ways we can help you or your loved one live safer and more independently at home as long as possible:

 - Get our latest tips, tools and resources straight to your inbox.
 Sign up for our monthly newsletter.

 - Not sure if the time is right for a medical alert service?
 Take this quick assessment to find out.

 - If you would like to learn how to live a healthier and safer lifestyle, go to our blog or visit our resources section, where you can read and download guides.